 - In a food processor, combine cookie crumbs with finely chopped walnuts, flour and salt.
 Add in 1 stick cubed butter and combine until evenly distributed and the mixture holds together when you squeeze it in your hand.
 Add cubed butter on top of nut mixture and pulse until mixture holds together when you squeeze it in your hand.

 - Press the shortbread into the prepared pan.
 With a layer of parchment paper in between, use the bottom of a flat measuring cup, or a cold package of butter to make the layer as even as possible.
 Freeze for at least one hour.

 - Preheat oven to 350°F. Bake frozen crust for 20 minutes until just slightly golden in color.
 Cool completely.

 - Pour the pear mixture onto the cooled crust, and press into the crust, ensuring there are no significant gaps.
-Sprinkle with streusel topping.
+Sprinkle with crumble topping.

-- Bake at 350°F for 30 to 35 minutes until streusel is set.
+- Bake at 350°F for 30 to 35 minutes until crumble is set.
 Allow to cool completely; preferably overnight.

 - Cut into into 12 - 16 small pie bars.

 - Carefully heat up 1/3 cup Biscoff cookie butter in the microwave on low heat until just smooth enough to pour, about 30 seconds in 10-second intervals.

 - Drizzle melted cookie butter on top of the bars and allow to set.
 Bars are best served cold or at room temperature.